 "The Council has decided to repeat the first round of the presidential election," the president of the Provisional Electoral Council (CEP) Leopold Berlanger told reporters on Monday.

-Last October's poll, which was won by Jovenel Moise from the party of ex-President Michel Martelly, wasdisputed by losing candidates and their supporters
+Last October's poll, which was won by Jovenel Moise from the party of ex-President Michel Martelly, wasdisputed by losing candidates and their supporters, who forced the second-round run-off to be postponed several times.

 In its non-binding final report delivered last week, the council recommended an entirely new election, citing widespread fraud and "zombie" voting.